dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 - Appropriateness of order-up-to-level
 - Regularity of (monthly) orders

-## LMIS performance management framework
+## Logistics performance management framework
 Xx
 Ideally, performance is managed by upstream (national) logistics services with performance indicators being made available to end-users in real time in the end-user eLMIS.
 Therefore, ideally, upstream logistics services continuously improve logistics services without the need for any further involvement by end-users.
 However, some activities and processes which are controlled by health professionals and mainly out of control by logistics services, need to be measured and monitored by end-users who also need to initiate and complete some corrective action.
 Moreover, all performance indicators managed by upstream logistics services but which are relevant to end-users must be shared with and readily accessible to end-users.